Neighborhood Nine

 Neighborhood Nine, also known as Peabody or Area 9, is a neighborhood of Cambridge, Massachusetts, U.S. It is mostly residential.

 History

 Much of the Cambridge Common used to extend into what is now Neighborhood Nine in the 17th century, which used to be a great forest.
 (The common was later enclosed and made a park in 1828, despite protests from the citizens of nearby Watertown and Arlington.)
-The neighborhood began to attract wealthy settlers in the colonial era as Harvard College was established; later, in the 19th century, it further attracted Irish immigrants.
+The neighborhood began to attract wealthy settlers in the colonial era as Harvard College was established; later, in the 19th century, it further attracted immigrant populations of Irish Americans.

 By the 20th century, the neighborhood was almost fully built up.
 Later on, the neighborhood's clay pits were turned into the city's dumpster, and after that into Danehy Park.
 Also, some mixed-income apartments were built.

 Geography

 Neighborhood Nine is bounded by Concord Avenue to the southwest, Massachusetts Avenue to the east, and through an imaginary line passing just short of Porter Square and Alewife Brook Parkway to the north.
 Garden St is a long street through the neighborhood; somewhat shorter streets include Sherman St, Raymond St, Linnaean St, and Upland Rd.